neopilotai/runtime-edge/README.md

 ### 🚀 Overview

-**Edge Runtime** is a **high-performance**, **standards-compliant** runtime environment for modern web applications.
+**Runtime Edge** is a **high-performance**, **standards-compliant** runtime environment for modern web applications.
 Built by [KhulnaSoft](https://khulnasoft.com), it provides a complete implementation of Web APIs that run seamlessly across edge networks, serverless platforms, and traditional server environments.

 The runtime enables developers to write once and deploy anywhere, with full compatibility for: